 It was my big brother who taught me about tug boats.

-In spite of our nine-year age difference, I felt we shared a lot of interests and I constantly petitioned to be included in his activities.
+In spite of our nine-year age difference, I felt we shared a lot of interests and I pestered him constantly to include me in his activities.

 I wanted to go to Scouts.
 Not for girls.